nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The current version of Academy Directory is specifically designed for **CS1101S Avengers**.
 Therefore, the main Target Audience of this developer guide are Java developers who are or formerly were CS1101S Avengers.
 As such, the following assumptions are made regarding the Target Audience:
-- Is familiar with the common terms relating to Computer Science.
+- Is familiar with the common terms relating to Computer Science
-- Is familiar with CS1101S module structure and teaching pedagogy.
+- Is familiar with CS1101S module structure and teaching pedagogy

 Technical background is assumed.
 We also provide the definitions for certain technical terms commonly used in this developer guide [here](#glossary).